 Comprehensive community development is a more holistic approach that uses deep and abiding citizen engagement to address a spectrum of interconnected needs.
 Residents and leaders envision a better future; create a definitive plan to accomplish that vision; and recruit local agencies, organizations and institutions into a collaborative partnership that integrates programs and services to improve the quality of life within the community.

-Too many of our neighborhoods, having made substantial progress over the last twenty years, are sliding back under the weight of home foreclosures, business failures, and job losses.
+Too many of our neighborhoods, having made substantial progress over the last twenty years, are sliding back under the weight of home foreclosures, business failures and job losses.
 There is a pressing need to advance the state of comprehensive community development in more locations, with deeper effectiveness, than ever before.

-Coupling the community development skills and strategic thinking found in the LISC brand of comprehensive community development with the dedication, enthusiasm, and organizing acumen of our nation's new activists presents a stunning opportunity to advance the field of comprehensive community development and its positive impact in these cities and in other urban and rural communities across the U.S.
+Coupling the community development skills and strategic thinking found in the LISC brand of comprehensive community development with the dedication, enthusiasm and organizing acumen of our nation's new activists presents a stunning opportunity to advance the field of comprehensive community development and its positive impact in these cities and in other urban and rural communities across the U.S.

 Who We Serve